bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 And, but I still feel like the system is, is like reasonable and say, for example, I have a two week waitout period, right?
 That I can still cancel, but to cancel that I have to travel to like a very distant land where I have a specific key that triggers the cancellation.
 The whole beauty of this is that nothing moved.
-Right?
 Like coins not moving is a feature, not a bug.
-Right.
-So like my, that's where like my head is at with a lot of this stuff.
+That's where like my head is at with a lot of this stuff.
 It's like, how can I build the scenarios and, and like, I don't know, like, I hope that at some point soon we start having like some interesting user stories, right?
 Like of like things that you can do and how you actually achieve them, and how do you construct them and like both script wise, but also like how do you deploy them, right?
 Okay.